skiadas/DataWranglingCourse/notes/mongodb_mapreduce.md

   ~ Those documents with the same key are passed to a `reduce` function which takes the individual values from all the documents and produces a single value for all.
 This may be as simple as adding the individual values, or something more complicated.
 The result is one document per key, with a value that somehow accumulates all the values from the various key-value pairs with the same key.

 finalize
-  ~ A final processing the resulting key-value pairs can be performed.
+  ~ A final processing of the resulting key-value pairs can be performed.

 One of the big advantages of this approach is that it can be distributed: If the database is sharded, then each shard can perform the filter/map/reduce steps for its own data, and the combined results can then be passed on to the main server, which now has less work to do.